webrecorder/browsertrix/docs/deploy/proxies.md

 ## Browsertrix Configuration

-Proxies are configured in Browsertrix through a separate deployment and subchart.
-This enables easier updates to available proxy servers without needing to redeploy the entire Browsertrix application.

-Proxies can be configured in the `btrix-proxies` section of the main Helm chart or local override for the main Browsertrix deployment, or in a separate values file that only contains proxy information, for example `proxies.yaml`.
+Proxies are configured in Browsertrix through a separate subchart, and can be configured in the `btrix-proxies` section of the main Helm chart (or local override file) for the Browsertrix deployment, or in a separate values file that only contains proxy information, for example `proxies.yaml`.

 First, set `enabled` to `true`, which will enable deploying proxy servers.